SC-Develop/SCD-ImgServer/README.md

 Now you can kill and restart server to realod new settings.

-## How to complie and run SCD Image Client application utility
+## How to compile and run SCD Image Client application utility

 ## How to embed SCD Image Client Qt C++ Class into yuor own application